Open Enrollment FAQ

 We are continually striving to provide increased learner flexibility within the CPA preparatory courses.
 Piloting open enrollment in the next academic year will allow us to gather valuable feedback and determine if this format will meet unique learner needs.

-The pilot will tentatively be offered throughout the 2023/2024 academic year (April 1, 2023 – March 31, 2024).
-However, we will closely monitor student performance and feedback and reserve the right to switch the two courses back to the semester format based on these factors.
+The pilot to offer all CPA preparatory courses through open enrollment will tentatively be offered throughout the 2024/2025 academic year (April 1, 2024 – March 31, 2025).
+However, we will closely monitor student performance and feedback and reserve the right to switch the courses back to the semester format based on these factors.
 All students enrolled under the open enrollment pilot can finish the course under the format they enrolled in.

-The last opportunity to complete IF1 or TAX under the semester format will be in 2023 Semester 2.
-If you are enrolled in the 2023 Semester 2 offering IF1 or TAX and decide that you would prefer to enroll in the open enrollment format beginning April 1, you will have until February 17, 2023, to withdraw from the course and re-enroll in the open enrollment format, the standard withdrawal penalty will apply.
+The last opportunity to complete core courses under the semester format will be in 2024 Semester 1.
+If you are enrolled in 2024 Semester 1 and decide that you would prefer to enroll in the open enrollment format beginning May 18, you will have until February 9, 2024, to withdraw from the course and re-enroll in the open enrollment format, the standard withdrawal penalty will apply.

 If you miss the withdrawal deadline to switch to the open enrollment format, you must continue the course in the semester format.